Setting up iNaturalist

 It may be worth setting up an iNaturalist project to track your efforts.
 We suggest creating a Collection project so that observations are automatically added to the project, including any observations reported when the project is set up.
+Please use the WCC naming where appropriate.
+Only call it a Park or Reserve if the place you are creating matches the WCC boundaries.
 Your Observation Requirements should include Old Man's Beard (Clematis vitalba) for the Taxa and a Place that matches your area.

 Setting up iNaturalist notifications